 This approach also is more durable and makes the entire project more cohesive by tying things together.
 This will allow you to survive the pull and the associated realities of what’s happening on the ground by aligning them with the ongoing schedule in a living document.
 Best of all, smaller chunks reduce errors because everyone sees them.
 The more eyeballs on them, the less chance there is for mistakes.

 Pull only one “chunk” at a time and then invite all internal stakeholders and trades, including the Foreman, Superintendent, Design Lead, Owner’s rep, Trade Lead, Scheduler, Project Manager, Safety officer/lead, and QA/QC.
-Planning with sub-pulls fixes the pain of getting everyone in the room together.
+Planning with sub-pulls fixes the pain of getting everyone in one room together and can make planning video conferences more manageable.
 Also, pull planning software can help you get granular with your sub-pulls and set it up so you have a date for plan + subs = location.
 The software then sends reminders to everyone about the pull and emails that give a way to confirm they will be there.

 The traditional way of defining all activities was done with “sticky notes” on a board.
 And, while decidedly low tech, this method still works.
-However, it’s not the most efficient tool for today’s collaboration-based workforces.
-Pull planning software on a large screen is way easier to set up, way easier to view, and makes for way less waste and way more material efficiency than sticky notes.
+However, it’s not the most efficient tool for today’s collaboration-based workforces and the current need for physical distancing.
+Pull planning software on a shared screen is way easier to set up, and easier to view collaboratively across teams while in isolation.

 In defining each activity, you should identify a “Promise,” a “Need”, a duration, and the number of people involved in that activity.
 You should also break them up by trade and order them under the trade from first thing the trade needs to do to last thing.
 Identifying this logical progression makes